 Patches, sometimes interchanged with the term “presets”, are a single setting or group of settings that are exported out of a software instrument or DAW (desktop audio workstation) that can be imported and used with similar software.
 Just like with an Instagram filter, instead of manually adjusting parameters on a picture, you can choose a filter “preset” to make your photo look a certain way.
 Patches for music software work the same way.

 Where can I find patches?

 Patches are a dime a dozen on the market today, mainly because electronic music has really taken off in the last decade.
 There are numerous software programs that can create and use them such as Ableton Live, MainStage, Omnisphere and more.
 There are also many websites that focus on selling sampled sounds and patches.
-Loop Community created the first site to ever sell patches for worship called Sound Park.
-The name Sound Park has transitioned into just being a part of Loop Community, but our focus on patches is still strong.
+Loop Community was the first site to ever sell patches for worship.
 Professional studio musicians and sound creatives take popular music software and hardware and create amazing sounds to deliver to keyboard players.
 If there’s a particular piano, synth, pad or effect you’re looking for, Loop is a great place to get them!

 How do I start using patches?

 One of the most important things to note is that whatever software the patch was created with is the software you will need to use that patch.
 Going back to Instagram filters, they can’t be used inside of Snapchat.
 You need to have the identical software available so that you can import the patch and start using it.
 If a patch was created with Omnisphere, you would need to have Omnisphere to use it.
 On LoopCommunity.com patches are listed with what program they are compatible with, as well as songs that they work well with.
 Once you purchase a patch, download it to your computer and import it directly into your music software.

 Practical ways to use patches in worship